 Warehouse order picking software expedites and optimizes the product selection process for distributors along the multi-echelon supply chain.
-Combining warehouse management systems (WMS) with inventory control and order fulfillment, this standalone software finds, selects, and prepares products for shipping to retailers or directly to consumers.
+Combining warehouse management tools with inventory control and order fulfillment, this standalone software finds, selects, and prepares products for shipping to retailers or directly to consumers.

 Sometimes just referred to as an order or picking solution, this distribution software is specifically designed for use in warehouse settings.
 It accounts for common factors along the supply chain, such as the increasing switch over from traditional static picking methods to automated storage and retrieval systems (ASRS).
 By using a warehouse order picking software, you can adapt your distribution system to fit modern needs.

 By optimizing the order picking process, warehouse order picking software helps traditional and eCommerce distributors in a variety of ways:

 Misplacing products in a warehouse can lead to lost revenue and unfulfilled orders.
 Between product racks and staging areas, it’s easy for one item to wind up mixed with the wrong order.
 Know where products are at all times through tracking tools like barcodes and radio frequency ID (RFID) offered by an order picking system.

 Analyzing picking patterns can reveal internal bottlenecks which slow down the entire process.
 In some warehouses, it may increase productivity to limit travel through certain areas by making one-way picking paths.
 This can decrease retrieval time while increasing potential storage space.